storyblok/storyblok-cli/README.md

 * `type`: describe the command type to execute.
 Can be: `folders`, `components`, `stories`, `datasources` or `roles`.
 It's possible pass multiple types separated by comma (`,`).
 * `source`: the source space to use to sync
 * `target`: the target space to use to sync
+* `starts-with`: sync only stories that starts with the given string

 #### Examples